FrancescAlted/caterva/ANNOUNCE.md

-# Announcing Caterva 0.4.0: a simple multidimensional container for compressed data
+# Announcing Caterva 0.5.0: a simple multidimensional container for compressed data

 ## What is new?

-An API renaming has been done to adapt some Caterva variable names to those used by the general community.

-Also, a new level of multi-dimensionality has been introduced.
-As a result, unlike other libraries, Caterva supports two levels of multi-dimensional chunking (chunks and blocks).
+A redesign of the caterva guts and a code refactorization have been performed in order to simplify the code.
+This includes API renaming.

+Also a set_slice function for arrays backed by Blosc has been implemented.
+This allows users to  update the values in the array whenever and wherever they want.

+Finally, some constructors (empty, zeros, full) have been introduced using the special-values features introduced in Blosc.

 For more info, please see the release notes in: